hongtaoh/hongtaoh.github.io/content/en/vitae/_index.md

    - 2018 Fall, MSCH C200 Videogame Industry: System and Management, Teaching Assistant, 60 students <!--for for Nathan Mishler-->

 -  New Oriental Education and Technology Inc., Beijing, China
-   - 2016 June-July, English Writing Instructor (Worked intensively for two months with over 200 hours of practice after three-month training in pedagogy)
+   - 2016 & 2018 June-July, English Writing Instructor (Worked intensively for two months with over 200 hours of practice after two-month training in pedagogy)

 ## Service
 - 2019, Reviewer for International Communication Association